jordz3/LoRa-Lab/README.md

-# LoRa-Lab
+# LoRa-Lab Set-Up Instructions

+The aim of this lab is to explore the behaviour of wireless channels and LoRa physical parameters in an experimental setting using TTGO T-beams.

-A UWA Master's of Professional Engineering (MPE) Thesis Project.
+The software for this lab was developed as part of a UWA Master's of Professional Engineering (MPE) Thesis Project.

-A LoRa toolkit for creating and recreating experiments with simple configuration.
+The software is a LoRa toolkit for creating and recreating experiments with simple configuration.

-To setup a LoRa parameter configuration to test, edit the `my_library.cpp` file as needed.
+To setup an experimental LoRa parameter configuration to test, edit the `my_library.cpp` file as needed.

-## Prerequisites
+## Lab Set-Up

+The following software tools are be required for this lab.

 ### Arduino IDE
 Download the Arduino IDE software via: